 - Using technical knowledge to create workflows and interpret information from various sectors

 Keep in mind that engineering management consists of two things; the engineering aspect, and the management aspect.
 That means this is, at its core, a management degree.
 That means a lot of the curriculum will have to do with the managerial aspects of business, rather than the purely technical aspects of engineering.

 Engineering and technical employees or organizations have a special need when it comes to management, and the engineering management degree program is designed to facilitate that need.
 In addition, there are people with engineering or technical backgrounds that may want to learn management and leadership skills to help with their own businesses.

 The world needs engineers of every type, in every sector, in every industry.
 But the world also needs engineers who know how to lead, analyze, administrate and manage.
-So, the question of is an engineering management degree worth it, is often answered with a resounding yes.
+So, the question of is engineering management a good degree, is often answered with a resounding yes.

-Beyond all other considerations, it’s worth noting that an engineering management degree is still a management degree.
+Beyond all other considerations, it’s worth noting that an engineer management degree is still a management degree.
 That means graduates can apply their knowledge to other pursuits that require management training as well.